flowerett/ecto_vista/README.md

 end
 ```

-If you need to update a view, generate a new migration and then just update the version number in the schema definition:
+If you need to update the view, generate a new migration and then just update the version number in the schema definition:

 ```
 def App.Catalog do